Lessons from the Launch of Portals

 So, trying to fill this longing, I began to tilt away from law and policy, and toward art.
-This tilt, which has now become a full turn, brought me to Portals, which now brings me here, before you, today.
+This tilt, which has now become a full turn, brought me to Portals.

-Over the next twenty minutes, I am going to: First, tell you what a Portal is; second, explain how the initiative grew from a small art experiment between Tehran and New York into a global public art initiative; third, share some of the early lessons we’ve gleaned over the past two-and-a-half years about the power of purposeless conversations, and; and, finally, offer a vision for the future of public spaces around the world.
+In the following pages, I will, first, tell you what a Portal is; second, explain how the initiative grew from a small art experiment between Tehran and New York into a global public art initiative; third, share some of the early lessons we’ve gleaned over the past two-and-a-half years about the power of purposeless conversations, and, finally, offer a vision for the future of public spaces around the world.

 Portals began as a daydream.
 We’ve all read stories about people walking through a mirror, fireplace, cabinet, pond, tollbooth, tree hole, rabbit hole, and so on…and emerging in another world, a different time, another space.

 More prosaically, I wondered: What if you could enter a door at the back of your local coffee shop in the morning, and see live into Lahore, Pakistan?
 What if you could share your morning coffee with people sipping their evening tea across the world, as if in the same room?